Ryan Noda

-Ryan Anthony Noda (born March 30, 1996) is an American professional baseball first baseman for the Baltimore Orioles of Major League Baseball (MLB).
-He has previously played in MLB for the Oakland Athletics and Chicago White Sox.
+Ryan Anthony Noda (born March 30, 1996) is an American professional baseball first baseman in the Baltimore Orioles organization.
+He has previously played in Major League Baseball (MLB) for the Oakland Athletics and Chicago White Sox.

 Amateur career

 Noda attended Grant Community High School in Fox Lake, Illinois.
 He was not drafted after graduating, and then attended the University of Cincinnati, playing three seasons with the Bearcats.
 In his freshman season, Noda recorded a .230 batting average, seven home runs, and 32 runs batted in (RBI).
 In addition, he made a one-inning pitching appearance and did not allow a baserunner.
 After his freshman season in 2015, he played collegiate summer baseball for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League (CCBL), and helped lead the Red Sox to the league championship.
 As a sophomore, he batted .250 with six home runs and 34 RBI.
 Following his sophomore season in 2016, he returned to the CCBL, playing for the Brewster Whitecaps.
 In his final season with Cincinnati, Noda hit .236 with nine home runs and 36 RBI.